 Do they offer the latest technology?

 Anti-ageing treatments are part of a rapidly evolving industry, which means that new techniques and technologies are forever bursting onto the scene, and offering evermore effective results.

-Finding an aesthetician ready to invest time and money into keeping up to date with the latest in HIFU technology offers invaluable insight into their commitment to achieving the best results with their patients.
+Finding an aesthetician ready to invest time and money into keeping up to date with the latest in HIFU facial lifting technology and who offers invaluable insight into their commitment to achieving the best results with their patients.

 The equipment we use is the Ultraformer III, an FDA (Food & Drug Administration) medical-grade device.
 In our opinion, this is the best in the industry offering the most painless and effective results.

 For your own peace of mind, even the most minor procedure should include an exceedingly high-level of aftercare with the same practitioner who administered the treatment.